 The principle of cooperation is the secret to prosperity

-The initiative came from our friend and neighbour Liberalino de Oliveira Neto, or “Libera” as the locals call him.
+The initiative came from our friend and neighbour Liberalino de Oliveira Neto, or “Libera”, as the locals call him.
 Libera started attending Ecocentro Ipec at the age of 16.
-He studied and then worked at the Ecocentro for many years.
-Now with 18 years of permaculture experience under his belt, he is a rural entrepreneur and the Secretary of Agriculture in Pirenópolis.
+He studied and then worked at Ecocentro IPEC for many years.
+With 18 years of permaculture experience under his belt, he is a rural entrepreneur and the Secretary of Agriculture in Pirenópolis.

 Building trust is the most important step

-For the first time in the history of the town, the local council decided to support the community in the form of seeds and machines to prepare the earth for planting the yearly crop.
-In return, it was agreed that the council would hold 5% of the crop produce to use for school meals.
-A simple and powerful idea.
+For the first time in the town’s history, the local council decided to support the community in the form of seeds and machines to prepare the earth for planting the yearly crop.
+In return, it was agreed that the council would hold 5% of the crop production to use for school meals—a simple and powerful idea.

 The problem is the solution

 Liberalino has been practising permaculture since 2000.
 He did not let himself be discouraged by the doors that seemed to have closed during previous attempts and went to friends and family for help.
-Auntie Cleusi, a local cook in all our events and farmer soon understood the cause and logic of the economy proposed by Libera and agreed to lend 5 hectares of her property for a communal plantation.
-That was all it took for things to change.
-One person to believe in the dream of another.
+Auntie Cleusi, a local cook and farmer, soon understood the cause and logic of the economy proposed by Libera and agreed to lend 5 hectares of her property for a communal plantation.
+That was all it took for things to change—one person to believe in the dream of another.

 See it to believe it

-The first tillage took place on the 5 hectare farm of Auntie Cleusi with the participation of 46 families from the Valley.
-The families worked 5 days together.
-The local council gave 8 hours of tractor, 500 kg seeds and 15 tons of lime.
+The first tillage took place on the 5-hectare farm of Auntie Cleusi with 46 families from the Valley.
+The families worked five days together.
+The local council gave 8 hours of the tractor, 500 kg seeds and 15 tons of lime.
 After three months over summer, 25,000 kgs of rice was produced.
 The market value of the rice was Brazilian Reais 498,750.
 The local council took 5% of the rice for school meals.
 The rest was divided by the 46 families.
 Each family received 516 kg of organic rice at the value of R $10,294.

-From there everything changed very fast.
-The news of the success of the first crop spread and the surrounding communities began to show interest.
-Soon there was land assigned in four different locations and the number of families interested reached to 200.
+From there, everything changed very fast.
+The news of the success of the first crop spread, and the surrounding communities began to show interest.
+Soon, the land was assigned in four different locations, and the number of families interested reached 200.

 3 million reais in eighteen days?

 The program exploded!
-Process management was now needed.
 The communities are distant from each other, up to 40 km inside the same municipality.
 It was necessary to register people, organize transportation for the working bees, schedule the use of the tractors and keep everyone motivated while accompanying and documenting all of the work.

-Participation had only one simple rule: At least one family member must participate in all of the working bees.
+Participation had only one simple rule: At least one family member must participate in all working bees.
 The family would then receive 100% of their quota at the end of the harvest.
-Absences became a tag team effort for families.
+Absences became a tag-team effort for families.
 The result was that whole families participated, resulting in less work for each and the day almost always ends in celebration.

 How much is your time worth?

 The principle of energy conservation states that energy cannot be created or destroyed.
 Energy can be transformed into work, but in every transformation, there is a loss.
-When you buy a kilo of organic rice in the supermarket this rice has gone through a lot of energy exchanges, and so have you.
+When you buy a kilo of organic rice in the supermarket, this rice has gone through many energy exchanges, and so have you.